Re-Registration of Common Land under Pt 1 of the Commons Act 2006

 More recent work on the rest of the country has produced a corresponding figure for

-the pilot authorities of over 260 square kilometres; and an estimated total for England
+the pioneer authorities of over 260 square kilometres; and an estimated total for

-and Wales of around 1900 square kilometres (Stats Table available HERE).
-The potential
+England & Wales of around 1900 square kilometres (Stats Table available HERE).
+The

-public benefits of Schedule 2(4) are therefore substantial.
-Land added to the register
+potential public benefits of Schedule 2(4) are therefore substantial.
+Land added

-or, may qualify as a s193 ‘urban’ common (in which case, the right of access would
+of Way Act; or, may qualify as a s193 ‘urban’ common (in which case, the right of

 Schedule 2 includes related provisions concerning: (i) the bringing onto the registers